-In a managed environment, the JDO PersistenceManager instance is acquired by a two step process: the application uses JNDI lookup to retrieve an environment-named object, which is then cast to javax.jdo.PersistenceManagerFactory; and then calls one of the factory's getPersistenceManager methods.
+In a managed environment, the JDO PersistenceManager instance is typically acquired by a two step process: the application uses JNDI lookup to retrieve an environment-named object, which is then cast to javax.jdo.PersistenceManagerFactory; and then calls one of the factory's get-PersistenceManager methods.
+Alternatively, one of the JDOHelper methods can be used to acquire a PersistenceManagerFactory.

-In a non-managed environment, the JDO PersistenceManager instance is acquired by lookup as above; by constructing a javax.jdo.PersistenceManager; or by constructing a javax.jdo.PersistenceManagerFactory, configuring the factory, and then calling the factory's getPersistenceManager method.
+In a non-managed environment, the JDO PersistenceManager instance is acquired by lookup as above; by constructing a PersistenceManager; or by constructing a PersistenceManagerFactory, configuring the factory, and then calling the factory's getPersistenceManager method.
 These constructors are not part of the JDO standard.
 However, the following is recommended to support portable applications.